All Episodes

 Well, then what the hell is this report about?

-This is absolute this is journalistic malpractice.
+This is absolutely journalistic malpractice.

-By the way, it was Jay Rockefeller who has written a bill that would allow Obama to take control of private internet networks in event of a cyber emergency, with them left to define what cyber emergency is.
+By the way, it was Jay Rockefeller who has written a bill that would allow Obama to take control of private internet networks in event of a cyber emergency with them left to define what cyber emergency is.

 There are two Americas.